 From November 1st to the end of the month, each writer must produce a 50,000-word novella—first draft version of course.
 Nobody expects a masterpiece as this is more of a rush-rush creative exercise.

 What writers decide to do with the novella after NaNoWriMo is up to them.
 I’ve heard of some amazing stories emerging from the ritual.
 I might attempt it myself this year, if time and energy allow.
-The seasons is a busy interval for most people, and scheduling your NaNoWriMo time is crucial.
+The seasons are a busy interval for most people, and scheduling NaNoWriMo time is crucial.
 I may just use it to polish up Blade of Dragons.

 If you’re brave enough to undertake this challenge, then there’s some important steps you should take days before November arrives.